deniztotuk/Arenosa-SV/README.md

 ```
 The file takes SV data as input `alpine_all_SV50_norm_rmdup_AN_AC.vcf`.

 Two population files are also required to run the scrip.
-These population files are basically contains names of all samples are within population in column wise manner and they are also provided in repository for reproducibility purposes.
-They are named after local geographic groups that samples belong.
+These population files are basically contains names of all samples are within population in column wise manner and they are also provided in repository (population_files) for reproducibility purposes.
+They are named after local geographic groups that samples belong and their respective ecotype (alpine, foothill, both)